actiquest-dev/actiquest.github.io/knowledgecache/knowledgecache.md

 This results in the identification of Knowledge Hotspots or Reasoning Deficits.

+---

+## Self-RAG in DoD Agents

+In Membria, Self-RAG (Self-Retrieval-Augmented Generation) empowers local DoD agents to dynamically decide whether external context is needed to answer a query.
+This mechanism ensures efficient use of resources, lower latency, and enhanced privacy by limiting external requests only to cases that genuinely require them.

+### 1. Query Reception
+The DoD agent receives a user's query, which is passed to a lightweight local language model or scoring function.
+This model evaluates the query and determines whether existing knowledge is sufficient or if external context (e.g., from the Knowledge Cache Graph, or KCG) is required.

+### 2. Context Decision
+If the model concludes that the query can be answered from local reasoning, it proceeds directly to response generation.
+Otherwise, the agent queries the KCG for relevant cached reasoning paths, facts, or chains of thought.
+Optionally, the agent may invoke a Big LLM via the Distillation on Demand (DoD) mechanism if local caches are insufficient.

+### 3. Retrieval and Filtering
+Retrieved context fragments from the KCG are evaluated for relevance.
+This filtering may involve local scoring models (e.g., TinyRM), confidence thresholds, or other semantic heuristics to ensure only the most pertinent information is used.

+### 4. Response Generation
+With the filtered context, the local SLM generates a final answer.
+This may include Chain-of-Thought reasoning, compact summaries, or context-sensitive elaborations, all done locally.

+### 5. Reintegration into Memory
+If the resulting answer is verified as high-quality (e.g., via validation agents or local heuristics), it is stored back into the KCG for future reuse.
+This loop allows Membria to continually evolve its knowledge layer and reduce future inference costs.

+                ┌────────────┐
+                │ User Query │
+                └─────┬──────┘
+                      ↓
+ ┌────────────────────────────────────────┐
+ │              Self-RAG Decision         │ ←── local SLM or scoring-model
+ └───┬───────────────────────────┬────────┘
+     │Yes                        │No
+     ↓                           ↓
+[Context-Enriched           [DoD query]
+Response Generation]          to KCG]
+                     ↓
+        [Relevance Filtering & Scoring]
+                     ↓
+            [SLM + reasoning]
+                     ↓
+      [Answer ↘ Validation & Cache to KGC]

+ ### Key Advantages:
+  • Privacy: The query remains local unless external context is explicitly needed.
+  • Speed: Most queries are resolved locally, minimizing latency.
+  • Accuracy: The cache is only accessed when necessary, improving relevance.
+  • On-device learning: Each reasoning result reinforces the local memory through the KCG.

+Self-RAG enables Membria's agents to act intelligently and selectively, blending fast local reasoning with global collective memory only when needed.
+This approach supports privacy-preserving, low-latency AI on edge devices without compromising quality.

+---

 ### KV Cache Orchestration

 The Gateway maintains a multi-tiered cache structure: